Achieving that beautiful, perfectly baked chocolate chip cookie, has taken me decades of practice.

 Please Share This Post

 If you enjoy reading my post, please share it.
-GO to the social media buttons on the far left side of this post on your computer and share with your family and friends.
+GO to the social media buttons on the far left side of this post on your computer and share it with your family and friends.
 If you are on your iPhone, the share buttons are at the very bottom of the screen.

 Room Temperature Butter

 Handle The Butter With Care

-When baking cookies, the most common mistakes made by home bakers is handling of butter.
+When baking cookies, the most common mistakes made by home bakers is the handling of butter.

 Your butter needs to be at room temperature.
 You should be able to press your finger into the butter and leave a SLIGHT dent.
 What if you are like me and make a last-minute decision to make chocolate chip cookies?
 YES!
 You can use your microwave to soften your butter.
 BE CAREFUL!
 It is so easy to over-soften butter in the microwave.
 If this happens, get another stick of butter.
 DO NOT USE too soft butter in your chocolate chip cookies.
 If you are going to microwave your butter, do it for 10 seconds and test it.
 If it needs longer, flip it over and microwave for 5 more seconds.